From dead presidents to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far. Let’s do this.

 There’s a decent amount of parks and green space in downtown Nashville.
 In addition to this public square, a park runs along the river.

-The city of Nashville was super-excited for its Predators, who were one of the dominant teams in hockey this season.
+The city of Nashville was super-excited for its Predators, who were one of the dominant teams in hockey for several years.
 Diners and restaurants across town showed their Predator pride.
 I thought they were gonna go far in the NHL playoffs, but somehow they lost before the final.
 What happened, Nashville?

 The sports culture also includes the Tennessee Titans and LP Field.
 No Super Bowl championships yet for this franchise, but they try hard, bless their hearts.
 Someday!